library-pals/read-action/README.md

       tags:
         description: Add tags to categorize the book.
 Separate each tag with a comma.
 Optional.
         type: string
-      # If you do not submit date-started or date-finished, the book status will be set to "want to read"
-      date-started:
-        description: Date you started the book (YYYY-MM-DD).
-Optional.
+      book-status:
+        description: What is the status of the book?
+Required.
+        required: true
-        type: string
+        type: choice
-      date-finished:
+        default: "want to read"
+        options:
+          - "want to read"
+          - "started"
+          - "finished"
+          - "abandoned"
+      date:
-        description: Date you finished the book (YYYY-MM-DD).
+        description: Date to record the status of the book (YYYY-MM-DD).
+Leave blank for today.
 Optional.
         type: string

 # Set up the steps to run the action